Open Membership RSS 0.4

 2.2 Reader Behavior

-A reader at Level 5 or above MUST display the publisher’s revocation policy on the checkout screen if the policy is anything other than prospective-only.
-This is the spec’s UX consent layer: surprises about refunds are bad protocol design, not a publisher problem.
+A reader at Level 5 (commerce) or above MUST display the publisher’s revocation policy on the checkout screen when the policy is anything other than prospective-only.
+The subscriber MUST be informed before payment of any condition under which delivered content can be revoked.

 2.3 Webhook Mapping